Find Affordable College Courses

 Bachelor’s Degrees in Health/Medical Physics

 There are 7 colleges and univerities across the nation that offer a bachelor's degree in health/medical physics.
-In recent years, the majority of the students getting degrees in this area were male, and 45 were from an underrepresented racial-ethnic group.
-Also, 17.2% of health/medical physics graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 47% were students from underrepresented racial-ethnic groups.
+Also, 6.3% of health/medical physics graduates were international students.

 Education Levels of Health/Medical Physics Majors

-In 2020-2021, 29 bachelor's degrees were awarded to health/medical physics majors.
+During the most recent year for which data is available, 32 people earned their bachelor's degree in health/medical physics.
 This makes it the 100th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in health/medical physics at each degree level.